-The U.S. Equal Employment Opportunity Commission (EEOC) is responsible for enforcing federal laws that make it illegal to discriminate against a job applicant or an employee because of the person's race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability, or genetic information.
+The U.S. Equal Employment Opportunity Commission (EEOC) is responsible for enforcing federal laws that make it illegal to discriminate against a job applicant or an employee because of the person's race, color, religion, sex (including pregnancy), sexual orientation, national origin, age (40 or older), disability, or genetic information.
 Figure 13.12 provides some of the legal language from laws that have been passed to prevent discrimination.

 The United States has several specific laws regarding fairness and avoidance of discrimination.
-The Equal Pay Act requires that equal pay for men and women in the same workplace who are performing equal work.
+The Equal Pay Act requires equal pay for men and women in the same workplace who are performing equal work.
 Despite the law, persistent inequities in earnings between men and women exist.
 Corbett & Hill (2012) studied one facet of the gender gap by looking at earnings in the first year after college in the United States.
 Just comparing the earnings of women to men, women earn about 82 cents for every dollar a man earns in their first year out of college.
 However, some of this difference can be explained by education, career, and life choices, such as choosing majors with lower earning potential or specific jobs within a field that have less responsibility.
 When these factors were corrected the study found an unexplained seven-cents-on-the-dollar gap in the first year after college that can be attributed to gender discrimination in pay.
 This approach to analysis of the gender pay gap, called the human capital model, has been criticized.
 Lips (2013) argues that the education, career, and life choices can, in fact, be constrained by necessities imposed by gender discrimination.
 This suggests that removing these factors entirely from the gender gap equation leads to an estimate of the size of the pay gap that is too small.

-Title VII of the Civil Rights Act of 1964 makes it illegal to treat individuals unfavorably because of their race or color of their skin: An employer cannot discriminate based on skin color, hair texture, or other immutable characteristics, which are traits of an individual that are fundamental to her identity, in hiring, benefits, promotions, or termination of employees.
+Title VII of the Civil Rights Act of 1964 makes it illegal to treat individuals unfavorably because of their race or color of their skin: An employer cannot discriminate based on skin color, hair texture, or other immutable characteristics, which are traits of an individual that are fundamental to their identity, in hiring, benefits, promotions, or termination of employees.
 The Pregnancy Discrimination Act of 1978 amends the Civil Rights Act; it prohibits job (e.g., employment, pay, and termination) discrimination of a woman because she is pregnant as long as she can perform the work required.